rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 - Change the panel time range to -3h and run again
 - Then try some different time series chart types such as line and area.

-## Using time compare
+## 7. Using Time Compare
-Time compare is a very powerful way to understand if current performance is anomalous with previous performance.https://help.sumologic.com/docs/search/time-compare/
+[Time compare](https://help.sumologic.com/docs/search/time-compare/) is a very powerful way to understand if current performance is anomalous with previous performance.
 - Edit the panel again and add: ``` | compare with timeshift 7d```
   The query should now be:
 ```